 will get a 0.

 Your output must adhere to the ANSI C90 standard and generate no warnings when run with -Wall.

 Our provided header file will define the following functions:

-void read_line(char* buffer)which writes the next input line to the buffer starting at
+void read_line(char* buffer) which writes the next input line to the

 buffer, or is a no-op if the input is empty.

 void* x3malloc(int size)

 char unichar(int uni) which returns an ASCII character given its unicode representation.

 (We will not test any characters out of ASCII range.)

 int charuni(char c) which is the inverse of